Childhood Cancer

 Sara was the kind of kid who lit up a room when she walked in.
 She had the biggest smile and an even bigger heart.
 Sadly, Sara passed away due to a complication with her treatment during her fight with germinoma, but she left bright memories behind.

 Lakelynn was just 3 years old when she was diagnosed with cancer.
 A rare, inoperable sarcoma was wrapped around the nerves that controlled her arm.
-Surgery, radiation and chemotherapy were not safe treatment options for Lakelynn.
+Typical treatment options were not safe for Lakelynn.
+Today, she's still waiting for her forever cure.

 When Jimmy was 5 years old he started falling asleep in class and vomiting for no reason.
 Concerned, his parents took him to the doctor where he was sent for a CAT scan, then an MRI, and then surgery.
 Jimmy was diagnosed with medulloblastoma.